Using Live View – GPU Mode

-Shows the non-GPU live view usage.
+This video shows the non-GPU live view usage.
 The Layers tab is different in GPU-mode, and we’ll have a video tutorial for that soon.

 Some camera functionality is limited during live view.
 This is a Nikon firmware limitation.
-For example, a D4 can change aperture during live view, but a D7000 can not.
+For example, a D4 can change aperture during live view, but a D7000 cannot.

 The exposure and histogram functionality of the live view window are only valid for tthose bodies that can display live view with the actual exposure levels.
 All other bodies automatically adjust live view brightness so it isn’t too bright or too dark, irregardless of your exposure settings.
 This auto-brightness causes the live view histogram and exposure data to be incorrect.
 This is a Nikon firmware limitation.